seblw/seblw.github.io/content/posts/creating-user-with-ansible.md

 [...]
 ```

-When it is finished we can finally log in using the SSH key and username.
+When it is finished, we can finally log in using the SSH key and username.

 ```
 $ ssh -i ~/.ssh/seblw_caipirinha seblw@caipirinha